Ossus/eponyms-2-web-installer/README.md

 Installation
 ------------

-1. Install [Vagrant][] and [Ansible][]
+1. Install [Vagrant][] (download) and [Ansible][] (as `pip install ansible`)
-2. Install vagrant cachier plugin (doesn't seem to work correctly though):
+2. Install vagrant cachier plugin:

         $ vagrant plugin install vagrant-cachier

+3. It's not currently possible to download sync gateway (1.2) without user interaction.
+Hence, download the _DEB_, as specified in `couchbase-sync-gateway.yml`, to the root directory.
+It will be copied to the VM.
-3. Run:
+4. Run:

         $ vagrant up

+    If this fails at later steps (rebalancing or setting up buckets), you may be able to proceed with manual configuration.

-4. You can now configure Couchbase by going through the setup wizard on [192.168.10.22:8091](http://192.168.10.22:8091)
+5. You can now configure Couchbase by going through the setup wizard on [192.168.10.22:8091](http://192.168.10.22:8091)
+6. The sync gateway is available on [192.168.10.22:4999](http://192.168.10.22:4999)

 ### Vagrant Basics

-- `vagrant up`: Build and run the VM
+- `vagrant up`: Build, run and provision the VM
-- `vagrant provision`: Update VM
+- `vagrant provision`: Update VM (re-run the ansible playbook)
 - `vagrant ssh`: SSH into the VM
 - `vagrant halt`: Shut down gracefully
 - `vagrant destroy`: Destroy entire VM